The NGO dedicated to the binturong

 The challenge: a difficult animal to study

-In addition to being little known to the general public, the binturong has been little studied by scientists.
-Most of the data available on its behavior, reproduction or diet comes from captive studies, and only a few studies have been carried out in the wild, giving only a vague idea of the size of its territory, its diet or the interactions between individuals.
-Scientists' main reluctance to study this animal lies in the fact that the binturong is particularly difficult to observe due to its natural behavior.
-Living at heights of between 10 and 20 meters and mostly active at night, conventional study methods often fail to yield accurate and reliable information.
-But, driven by their passion, the ABConservation team needn't stop there!
+The binturong, in addition to being barely known by the general public, has been very little studied by scientists.
+The majority of available data on its behaviour, reproduction and diet come from captive studies.
+Only a few studies have been carried out in the natural environment, allowing only a vague idea of the size of its territory, its natural diet or interactions between individuals or with its environment.
+The main reluctance of scientists to study this animal lies in the fact that the binturong, due to its natural behavior, is particularly difficult to observe.
+In fact, living between 10 and 20 meters high and being mainly active at night, the conventional study methods often do not allow to collect accurate and reliable information.
+Nevertheless, driven by his passion, it takes more to stop the ABConservation team!

 Goals: better understanding for better protection

-Former research site - El Nido forest, Palawan Island, Philippines.
-Credit D. Van Rooyen
+Photograph of the former research site - El Nido forest, Palawan Island, Philippines.
+Credit: D. Van Rooyen

-Since 2017, the aim of the Bearcat Study Program has been to improve knowledge of specific aspects of binturong ecology.
+Since 2017, the goal of the Bearcat Study Programme "is to improve knowledge of specific aspects of theecology and natural behaviour of the binturong.

-Ultimately, the aim will be to estimate the distribution and size of the binturong population on the island of Palawan.
-This knowledge is crucial for the establishment of a conservation program perfectly adapted to the needs of the species, because how can we protect something we don't know anything about?
+Eventually, the aim will be to estimate the distribution and the size of the binturong population on the island of Palawan.
+This knowledge is crucial for the establishment of a conservation programme perfectly adapted to the needs of the species.
+Because infinal how do you protect something you don't know?

 As a result, the studies we have set up focus on three themes:

-• The size of the binturong's home range in Palawan
+• The size of the home range of the binturong in Palawan.

 Our action: targeted studies

-Tree climbing - El Nido forest, Palawan island, Philippines.
+Photograph of tree-top camera installation - El Nido forest, Palawan Island, Philippines.
 Credit D. Van Rooyen

-First study from 2017 to 2019: implementation of a new method
+First study from 2017 to 2019: adaptation and implementation of a new method

-The first two years of work were devoted to setting up a photo-trapping protocol in trees between 5 and 20 meters high.
-Our team's hard work has enabled us to considerably increase the chances of observing binturong by photographic trapping.
+The first two years of work were devoted to the development and implementation of a photographic tree trapping.
+Camera traps are installed between 5 and 20 meters high.
+The hard work of our team has significantly increased the detection rate of binturong by photographic trapping.

 41